Understanding Flexible Sigmoidoscopy

 To summarize, your physician provides you with detailed instructions for FS preparation, and the steps might include:

 - A clear liquid diet one or more days beforehand

 - A laxative the night before the procedure

 - An enema just prior to the procedure

 Following preparation instructions carefully will help facilitate a successful procedure.

 What About Medications?

-If you are taking aspirin, clopidogrel, or other blood thinning medications like heparin or warfarin, it is important that you discuss this with your physician prior to the flexible sigmoidoscopy.
+If you are taking aspirin or other blood thinning medications like warfarin, it is important that you discuss this with your physician prior to the flexible sigmoidoscopy.
 If you are using arthritis or diabetes medications, or if you typically take vitamins with iron, you should let your physician know in advance in case it is necessary to discontinue them until after the procedure.
 The same holds true of all other prescription and over-the-counter preparations you are using.

 What Happens After the Procedure?